Domain takedowns guide

 -

 Notification email (optional): Email address to receive status updates.
-If left blank, notifications are sent to your primary account email
+If left blank, notifications go to the primary account email

 Takedown process timeline